xabierblanch/ML_Rockfall/README.md

 Author: Xabier Blanch<br/>
 Contact: xabierblanch@gmail.com<br/>

 Scripts, data and models programmed to apply Machine Learning algorithm (Random Forest Classifier) to identify rockfalls in La Alhambra (Granada) using fixed photogrammetric systems (SfM).

+Codes developed as part of a doctoral research at Universtiy of Barcelona (PhD).
+All these codes are developed for a particular case, some modifications will be necessary.
 If you use these codes or if they inspire you in your work, please share it with me :D (And cite it correctly).

 How to cite:
 -----
-Pending publication (PhD thesis)
+* Pending publication (PhD thesis)

 Image:
 -----